 The fundamental aim is to ensure integrity in the practices and processes of government and in the conduct of parliamentary and public officials.

-ART EXECUTIVE MEMBERS
+ART BOARD MEMBERS

 Chair: Fiona McLeod SC.
 Senior Counsel at the Independent Bar in Australia.
 Past President of the Law Council of Australia and the Australian Bar Association.
 Former Chair; Transparency International Australia.
 Chair; ART June 2018 –

 Deputy Chair: Lyn Allison, former Senator from 1996 to 2008, and former Leader of the Australian Democrats.